t-fisher98/t-fisher98/README.md

 - 👋 Hi, my name is Tyler Fisher.
-I am a studying Software Developer.
-- 🌱 I’m currently taking Computer Software Development at NAIT.
-We are covering material such as:
+I am a recent gradute of Digital Media and IT, Computer Software Development at NAIT.
-    - C# web applications with Linq queries for database integration and in the near future; OLTP.
-    - React JS to create a working storefront with real-time database integration using Firebase, and in the near future; Swipe integration for transaction processing.

 <!---
 t-fisher98/t-fisher98 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.